-Audit Committee members shall meet the requirements of the Canada Business Corporations Act and the stock exchange on which the Company is listed.
-The Audit Committee shall be comprised of three or more

-Board, each of whom shall be outside directors who are unrelated, free from any relationship that, in the opinion of the Board, may interfere with the exercise of his or her independent judgment as a member of the Committee or independence from management and the Corporation.
+Audit Committee members shall meet the requirements of the Business Corporations Act (Ontario) and the stock exchange on which the Company is listed.
+The Audit Committee shall be comprised of three or more directors as determined by the Board, each of whom shall be outside directors who are unrelated, free from any relationship that, in the opinion of the Board, may interfere with the exercise of his or her independent judgment as a member of the Committee or independence from management and the Corporation.
 All members of the Committee shall be financially literate, being defined as able to read and understand basic financial statements, and at least one member of the Committee shall have accounting or related financial management expertise.